 What should I list my home for?

 Many factors affect the list price of a home: location, condition, amenities, and local market conditions.
-I will assist you by providing a thorough market analysis of your home so that you’ll be able to arrive at a realistic, competitive price.
-My goal is to not simply sell your home.
-My goal is to get the best price possible—as soon as possible.
+An agent will assist you by providing a thorough market analysis of your home so that you’ll be able to arrive at a realistic, competitive price.
+Our goal is to not simply sell your home it is to get the best price possible—as soon as possible.

-During the market analysis presentation I will explain every aspect of the selling process to you.
-Once you list with Three River Realty, I will begin managing the sale of your home with implementation of my Full-Service Marketing.
+During the market analysis presentation we will explain every aspect of the selling process to you.
+Once you list with Three River Realty, your agent will begin managing the sale of your home with implementation of our Full-Service Marketing.

-I feel a good client relationship is the key to the successful sale of your home.
+A good client relationship is the key to the successful sale of your home.
 Your home and your needs are unique; therefore my marketing plan is not pre-determined.
-I will listen to your goals, address your concerns, and use my knowledge and experience to create a custom plan to sell your home as quickly as possible.
+We listen to your goals, address your concerns, and use our knowledge and experience to create a custom plan to sell your home as quickly as possible.

 A Buyer is Ready to Present an Offer!

-When an offer is presented, I will advise and help you to obtain the best possible price and terms.
+When an offer is presented, You agent will advise and help you to obtain the best possible price and terms.
 Understanding the standard forms and the many transaction issues is key to negotiating the best terms for you.
 Making sure buyers are pre-qualified is of utmost importance in negotiating a successful sale.
-I will promote your interests and assist in developing a clear and binding transaction.
+Your agent will promote your interests and assist in developing a clear and binding transaction.

 Typically an offer is initiated by the buyer through his or her sales associate and includes the following information: